evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 Nearly any write operation you do on the CardDAV server will take 10-20 seconds to complete.
-This may not seem like a big deal, but many of our users have address books with over 2000 contacts.
+This may not seem like a big deal, but many of our users have address books with well over 2000 contacts.

-Given that our HTTP requests time out after 1 minute, and we retry HTTP requests 2 times before failing, and 15% of requests fail by timing out, this means that for an addressbook with 2000 contacts, this would take over 22 hours to complete.
+Given that our HTTP requests time out after 1 minute, and we retry HTTP requests 2 times before failing, and 15% of requests fail by timing out, this means that for an address book with 2000 contacts, this would take over 22 hours to complete.

 UID and urls
 ------------

-When syncing with a CardDAV system, especially with carddav systems that discards data when they feel like it, you'll need to keep some kind of reference to the vCard you're sending, so you can keep the important data local.
+When syncing with a CardDAV system, especially with one that discards data whenevert it feels like it, you'll need to keep some kind of reference to the vCard you're sending, so you can keep the important data local.